|Canada– An Introduction

 Quebec Immigrant Investor Program

 The other alternative is the Quebec Immigrant Investor Program.
-In order to qualify, the UHWNI needs to make a donation of approximately USD 650,000 which has to be invested on fully guaranteed interest free government term deposit for 5 years.
-However, the payment does not have to be made up front and financing options can be considered: for example, there are payment schemes in which an initial down payment of USD 170,000 could be considered.
+In order to qualify, the UHWNI needs to have a total networth of atleast C$1,600,000 and make a donation of approximately USD 800,000 which has to be invested on fully guaranteed interest free government term deposit for 5 years.
+However, the payment does not have to be made up front and financing options can be considered.

 Completion and acceptance from either of these programs will afford the UHNWI permanent residency in Canada.
-From this point, after a further two years permanent residency and one other year in total of general residency (three years total), you can apply to become a Canadian citizen via the naturalisation process.
+From this point, after a further two years permanent residency and one other year in total of general residency (three years total), you can apply to become a Canadian citizen via the naturalisation.